antaris-inc/SatOS-Payload-SDK/docs/src/developer-guide.rst

 File uploads are facilitated by ACP.
 Uploaded files are made available at a pre-determined location in a Payload Application’s storage space.
 Keep in mind that radio uplink bandwidth is typically limited, so it is wise to minimize upload file size and to consider piecemeal update processes.

 File downloads are typically initiated in response to creation of some mission-oriented data by the Payload Application and/or Payload Device.
-A PA must inform the satellite that files are ready to be downloaded using the Payload Interface.
+A PA must inform the satellite that files are ready to be downloaded using the SatOS Interface.
 After notification, files can then be automatically downlinked to the ground and distributed to mission operators.

 Application Upgrades
 ====================

-Payload Applications are expected to upgrade themselves, typically using package-based processes (i.e. deb/rpm).

-An alternate PA mode should be used to trigger an upgrade.
-This explicit approach is preferred as it allows for upgrade/recovery in the event the PA is unable to operate normally.

-A typical upgrade flow would look like so:
+A typical Application upgrade flow would look like following :

-1. SatOS application docker Upgrade_artifact is created at ground.
-This contains incremental change in SatOS application.
+1. Incremental change in Application docker container (lets call it upgrade_artifact) created at ground by application developer.
+Antaris provides necessary tool to do that.
-2. Operator uses SatOS File upload mechanism to uplink Upgrade_artifact files to onboard compute storage.
+2. Operator uses File upload task in ACP to uplink the upgrade_artifact to onboard storage.
-3. After artefact is uploaded successfully, Operator should send TC (TC 610), which results in updating SatOS application docker image.
-Detailed procedure to upgrade the application is available in Operator's manual.
+3. After upgrade_artifact is uploaded successfully, Operator should send Application Upgrade Telecommand (TC 610), which results in updating the application conatiner image.
+More details regarding this is available in Operator's manual.

 Application Environment
 ***********************

-This section describes the runtime compute environment a PA will operate within.
+This section describes the runtime compute environment an Application will operate within.

 Configuration
 =============

-Application configuration is provided via the readonly ``/opt/antaris/app/`` directory.
-This file include:

-* **config.json** contains a JSON-encoded config file, constructed by the PC to help automate PA configuration
+Application environment configuration is available (as readonly) as ``/opt/antaris/app/config.json`` file.
+It helps to automate Application environment configuration by Application Controller.
 Above file is managed by the system and is readonly to the running application processes.

 Compute & Storage
 =================

-All Payload Applications are deployed as virtual machines.
-CPU and memory resources are configured within the Antaris Cloud Platform during satellite configuration.
-Storage capacity is also pre-configured.
+All Payload Applications are deployed as docker containers.
+CPU, memory resources, storage are pre-configured during satellite configuration.

 All storage is persistent and will maintain state across reboots.
-Access to storage is provided via the following filesystem mounts:
+Access to application storage is provided via the following filesystem mounts:

 * ``/opt/antaris/outbound/``: contains files produced by the PA that are intended for downlink during a ground station contact
 * ``/opt/antaris/inbound/``: contains files uplinked and made available to the PA.
 The PA has readonly access of this folder.